Updated January 2018

 Culture Pass: https://museum.novascotia.ca/culturepass

 If you have a Nova Scotia library card, you can now borrow a pass to access 28 Nova Scotia museums free of charge.
 The rented pass can be downloaded to your smart phone or tablet and gives you three weeks of complimentary access to all provincial museums – as many as you’d like for the duration of your pass.
 It’s a trial program running until September 5, 2016.
 These passes are popular, and there are a limited number, so you’ll want to try to rent or put your name on the wait list.
 The pass allows regular admission for one adult or one family (two adults and their children under 18 years).
 Learn more about this program HERE.
+This program was not offered in 2017 but may be renewed in 2018.

-Take in a Free Outdoor Film: FREE
+Take in an Outdoor Film: FREE

 Atlantic Film Festival: http://www.atlanticfilm.com/